+1 (833) 800-6818 ambit@basicenergysolutions.com

 • The Consequence: If you sign up for a plan that looks cheap at 2000 kWh, you may find your rate skyrockets when your usage drops to the lower “apartment level” tier.

 When analyzing apartment electricity plans, I always advise clients to look strictly at the 500 kWh price per kilowatt-hour.
 This is the most accurate predictor of your final bill.
+Ignoring this detail is the primary reason for bill shock in the first month of residency.

 Fixed-Rate vs. Variable Plans: The Financial Firewall